 Equal amounts white sugar and frozen blueberries (about 1 cup of each)

 You need to start with the compote as it should cook and reduce by about half, so it takes the most amount of time.

 Put the sugar and the blueberries into a small sauce pot on low-medium heat.
 And that's it!
 If you want you can throw in a cinnamon stick.

 For the pancakes, simply mix all of the ingredients together in a large bowl.
 If you're adding melted butter, let it cool off a bit after you've melted it before adding it to the mixture.
-Whisk well, and then let sit for about 30 minutes.
-I have no idea why, but it seems to make the pancakes form better after the batter has rested.
+Mix well, and then let sit for about 30 minutes.
+I have no idea why, but it seems to make the pancakes form better.

-Rub a bit of butter on a non-stick pan, on medium high heat, and spoon in some batter.
+Rub a bit of butter on a non-stick pan, and spoon in the batter.
+Ladle some pancake mix into the pan.
 I usually like to make 3-4 really large ones, so I typically use a full ladle for each pancake.
-Cook for about 4 minutes, then flip and cook another 3 minutes on the other side.
-I usually have the oven on really low with a warm plate to keep the finished pancakes warm as I cook the next ones.
+Cook for about 4 minutes, then flip (or use a spatula) and cook another 3 minutes on the other side.
+I usually have the oven on really low with a warm plate to keep the pancakes warm as I cook the next ones.
+Whatever you like.